Sunday, October 31, 2021

 African Heritage Celebration provided 3, 351 textbooks to elementary school children during its annual campaign to support education this year, in Senegal.

-From October 30 to November 14, AHC visited 22 academic institutions in various parts of the country and delivered the supplies to students between 1st to 6th grade, during ceremonies attended by school authorities, parents and staff.
+From October 30 to November 14, AHC visited 22 academic institutions in various parts of the country and delivered the supplies to students between 1st to 6th grade, during ceremonies attended by school authorities, parents and staff.>

 As the year 2017 marks the 20th anniversary of the death of Omar Dia, an African immigrant who was murdered by racists in Denver, AHC volunteers journeyed to his village of Diorbivol , on November 7 to spend time with his family and provide supplies to all the primary school children in the village.
-More than a decade of African Heritage Celebration's intervention to support education in communities such as Diorbivol helped increase greatly the success rate and contributed to developing a passion for learning among the children.

 Many of those students are now in pursuit of higher degrees and in training to become the next generation of leaders who will further improve and transform lives of their communities.